mare-imbrium/hacker-curse/README.md

 to get the functionality down, and firm up the API.
 Once this is over, I can start working on a ncurses version.

+p.s.
+I am moving corvus to use the YML output rather than the TSV files for two reasons:
+- the tab separated values file does not keep a link to next_url whereas the YML does.
+- THe YML can contain the date of retrieval of data, whereas currentl we need to check the modified date of the TSV file to find out how old the data is.
+- If there is any error, such as no rows, the YML file has a blank/empty articles array whereas the TSV file may be zero bytes and give errors which need to be trapped in various places.

+The TSV file should be used as a command-line filter, and not in applications or front-ends.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/hacker-curse/fork )